weka/sedemotools/csi/README.md

+## Run the installer

+The installer will:

+1. Create a CSI user on WEKA
+1. Update the WEKA Cert so we can use https
+1. Install docker, minicube, kubectl, helm and WEKA CSI plugin (in that order)
+1. Create a secret file that will work with no edits

+One this has been done, simply follow the process below:

 ### Apply the secret
 The secret file will have been updated with the WEKA cert and the correct IP address
 ```